What are small claims?

 Guidance notes are available to assist you and provide very useful information on the small claim procedure.
 They include information on the procedure more generally; helpful advice on completing the forms; defending an action; and some useful information if you need to go to court.
 It is recommended that you read these guidance notes before deciding whether or not to raise a claim and also to refer to them throughout the procedure.
 They are available in the 'Guidance Notes' section.

 If you wish to consider settling out of court, information on the various options, including how alternative dispute resolution (ADR) may help solve a consumer problem, is available on the Citizens Advice Scotland website.

 Which forms do I need to use?

-There are other forms which will need to be used at different stages of the procedure; all forms can be accessed in the small claim forms section .
+There are various forms which will need to be used at different stages of the procedure; all forms can be accessed in the small claim forms section .

 How much does it cost?